Sushant5776/fundaid-dao/README.md

 # FundaidDAO

-> Decentralize your giving with PhilanthroDAO – where every donation counts!
+> Decentralize your giving with FundaidDAO – where every donation counts!

 Introducing "FundaidDAO", the revolutionary app that allows users to engage in philanthropy in a decentralized way through blockchain technology.